automerge/automerge/automerge-wasm/README.md

 ### Glossary: Object Id's

-Object Id's uniquly identify an object within a document.
+Object Ids uniquely identify an object within a document.
 They are represented as strings in the format of `{counter}@{actor}`.
 The root object is a special case and can be referred to as `_root`.
-The counter in an ever increasing integer, starting at 1, that is always one higher than the highest counter seen in the document thus far.
+The counter is an ever increasing integer, starting at 1, that is always one higher than the highest counter seen in the document thus far.
 Object Id's do not change when the object is modified but they do if it is overwritten with a new object.

 ```
   let doc = create("aabbcc")